 Nature of the problem: The problem involves a delay in the diagnosis of cancer in a patient, which can lead to delayed initiation of treatment and potentially worsen patient outcomes.
 Delays can occur at various stages, including the recognition of symptoms by the patient or health practitioner, referral to specialists, and completion of diagnostic tests.

-Extent and intensity the problem: A delay in diagnosing cancer can have a significant impact on patient health and well-being.
+Extent and intensity of the problem: A delay in diagnosing cancer can have a significant impact on patient health and well-being.
 It can lead to the progression of the disease, a need for more aggressive treatment, and a lower chance of survival.
 The problem affects not only the patient but also their family and caregivers.
 For example, a delayed cancer diagnosis can be exemplified by colorectal cancer.
 A study published in the British Journal of Cancer found that delays in diagnosing colorectal cancer significantly affected survival rates.
-Those who received their diagnosis over a year after their symptoms first showed had a poorer prognosis compared to those identified within three months.
+Those who received their diagnosis over a year after their symptoms first showed, had a poorer prognosis compared to those identified within three months.
 More specifically, the five-year survival rate dropped from 85% for patients diagnosed within three months to around 40% for patients diagnosed a year later.
 (Neal, 2015)

 Factors/variables contributing to the problem: